Hierarchical mutual distillation for multi-view fusion: Learning from all possible view combinations: Introduction

-In this study, we propose a Multi-View Uncertainty-Weighted Mutual Distillation(MV-UWMD) method that considers the interrelationships among all views and enhances prediction consistency.
-We define three levels of view combinations: Single-view (individual views), Partial Multi-view (combinations of a subset of views), and Full Multi-view (combination of all views).
-This terminology will be used throughout the paper to refer to these specific combinations.
-First, we design an extended hybrid network architecture combining CNNs and Transformers to enable predictions from all view combinations.
-This allows the model to utilize complementary information with each other effectively.
-MV-UWMD assigns weights based on the uncertainty of each element prediction within the view combination, conducting score fusion.
-Subsequently, the fused predictions from the single-view and partial multi-view conduct mutual knowledge distillation with the full multi-view predictions.
-This is a novel multi-view learning method that further enhances the consistency and reliability of the final prediction.
-We summarize the contributions of this study as follows: \begin{itemize} \item We introduce a novel approach that leverages information from all view combinations and considers the uncertainty of predictions.
+In this work, we propose the Hierarchical Mutual Distillation for Multi-View Fusion (HMDMV) method.
+We demonstrate that it outperforms existing approaches in both unstructured and structured multi-view settings.
+It explicitly considers the cross-view relationships among all views and enhances prediction performance.
+We define three levels of view combinations, which will be used throughout the paper when explaining the combination or fusion: \textit{Single-view} (individual views), \textit{Partial Multi-view} (combinations of a subset of views), and \textit{Full Multi-view} (combination of all views).
+First, we extend a hybrid CNN–Transformer architecture to generate predictions from all possible view combinations, enabling the model to leverage complementary information across different subsets.
+We then fuse these predictions using uncertainty-based weighting and perform hierarchical mutual knowledge distillation from single-view and partial multi-view predictions to the full multi-view prediction.
+To further address the computational overhead of considering all possible view combinations, we introduce an efficient repeated random subset sampling strategy that substantially lowers training cost while preserving performance.
+Our contributions are summarized below: \begin{itemize} \item We propose a hierarchical mutual distillation approach that leverages all possible view combinations for multi-view fusion, enabling more stable and consistent predictions.